The reason for the Crimean War. Crimean War

 Treaty of Paris

-The foreign and domestic political results of the war were also deplorable, although somewhat mitigated by the efforts of Russian diplomats.
+The foreign policy and domestic political results of the war were also disastrous, although somewhat softened by the efforts of Russian diplomats.
 It was obvious that

 Significance of the Crimean War

-But, despite the severity of the political situation within the country and abroad, after the defeat, it was the Crimean War of 1853-1856. and the defense of Sevastopol became the catalysts that led to the reforms of the 60s of the XIX century, including the abolition of serfdom in Russia.
+But, despite the severity of the political situation inside and outside the country, after the defeat, it was the Crimean War of 1853-1856. and the defense of Sevastopol became the catalysts that led to the reforms of the 60s of the 19th century, including the abolition of serfdom in Russia.

-1. To study the causes, course and consequences of the Crimean War.
+1. Study the causes, course and consequences of the Crimean War.

-2. Show that the war exposed the weakness of the Russian Empire, influenced international position Russia, gave a new impetus to subsequent modernization.
+2. Show that the war exposed the weakness of the Russian Empire, had an impact on international situation Russia, gave a new impetus to subsequent modernization.

 3. Work with the main components of the textbook.

-4. To consolidate the ability to use reference and additional literature, the ability to highlight the main thing, to establish cause-and-effect relationships.
+4. Strengthen the ability to use reference and additional literature, the ability to highlight the main thing, and establish cause-and-effect relationships.

-6. To instill a sense of pride and love for the Motherland on the examples of desperate, courageous defense native land Russian soldiers and the population of Sevastopol, the work of doctors in the most difficult conditions of the besieged Sevastopol.
+6. To cultivate a sense of pride and love for the Motherland through examples of desperate, courageous defense native land Russian soldiers and the population of Sevastopol, the work of doctors in the most difficult conditions of besieged Sevastopol.

-Materials and equipment: personal computer, multimedia projector, screen, educational board, workbook, map, handout.
+Materials and equipment: personal computer, multimedia projector, screen, educational board, workbook, map, handouts.

 Lesson plan.